MingHill/Quoridor/README.md

 +--+--+--+ +--+--+--+ +--+--+--+

-[+] Player O. Please enter your coordinates in the format (A x,y) where A is a value between A/a - I/i and x = row and y = column
+[+] src.Player O. Please enter your coordinates in the format (A x,y) where A is a value between A/a - I/i and x = row and y = column
 A 2,1

 Output: